kizomanizo/autheer/README.md

 });
 ```

-The response will show you if the request was successfull and the ID of the just deleted user in case you want to keep records.
+When requested from an app or browser, this route also needs the Authorization header as shown in REGISTER example above and the response will show you if the request was successfull and the ID of the just deleted user in case you want to keep records.
 The response will look like:

 ```json
 {